 (a) misleading or deceptive;

 (b) likely to be mistaken for another licensee already in business; or

 (c) implies association or connection with any other organization where actual bona fide association or connection does not exist.

-(ii) "Insurance consulting," "insurance consultants" or similar words shall only be used if the agency is licensed as a consultant.
+(2) "Insurance consulting," "insurance consultants" or similar words shall only be used if the licensee is licensed as a consultant.

-(3) An individual may only use the name of a producer, limited line producer, or consultant agency that has its own separate agency license if the individual licensee is designated to act under that agency's license.
+(3) An individual licensee may only use the name of an agency licensee if the individual licensee is designated to act under the agency's license.

-(4) An individual may not sell, solicit, or negotiate insurance as a producer, limited line producer, or consultant agency; unless the individual has a separate producer, limited line producer, or consultant agency license, and the individual is designated to act under the agency's license.
+(4) An individual licensee may not sell, solicit, or negotiate insurance; or consult or advise for an agency licensee unless the individual licensee is designated to act under the agency's license.

-(1) A licensee may not represent, either directly or indirectly, that the department, the insurance commissioner, or any employee of the department, has approved, reviewed, endorsed, or in any way favorably passed upon any marketing program, insurance product, insurance company, practice or act.
+(1) A licensee may not represent, either directly or indirectly, that the department, the commissioner, or any employee of the department, has approved, reviewed, or endorsed any marketing program, insurance product, insurance company, practice or act.

 (2) A licensee may report the fact of the filing of any form, financial report, or other document with the department, or of licensure, examination or other action involving the department, or the commissioner but may not misrepresent their effect or import.